Aug 1, 2022

 - How does our association describe the solution-services we offer?

 - How do we describe the value we bring to our membership?
 Or what is our membership value proposition?

-Questions to Ask about the Association’s Data Gathering And Strategic Insights Process
+#Questions to Ask about the Association’s Data Gathering & Strategic Insights Process

-Then consider if your association is tracking the right data.
+Is your association tracking the right data?
 Here are some questions to get you started: